ronaldgao/ronaldgao.github.io/_posts/posts/2020-02-24-second-post.md

 ## Prerequisites:

-* Some basic calculus understanding.
+* At least some basic calculus understanding.
 I won't be going over something like partial derivative but if there is a derivation that involves something a bit more tedious like a Jacobian I will still explain it
 * Basic high school math skills
 * Definitely need to know how to code.
 For this course I will be using OpenCV with Python and C++ (i'll try to provide both versions of the same code).
 For any Machine learning I will be using Python.
 * Preferred: Some linear algebra skills and matrix understanding